slacgismo/regrow/data/README.md

 Bob is the subject matter expert who can tell whether your solution is any good just by looking at it.

-# Notes

-The `nodes.csv` contains a list of all the WECC 240 bus model locations with duplicate locations removed (see `nodes.py` for node reduction methodology).

 # Data Sources
 1. `powerplants.csv`: https://hifld-geoplatform.hub.arcgis.com/datasets/9dd630378fcf439999094a56c352670d_0/explore